lukaszkruk/cov/README.md

 covplot +
   aes(x=Date, y=`Day-to-day change of rate of change of number of confirmed cases`, colour=admin0) +
   # geom_smooth(se=F) +
-  labs(title = "Change of speed of increase of active cases",
+  labs(title = "Change of speed of increase of confirmed cases",
        subtitle = "7 day rolling mean",
-     caption = "Positive values mean that active cases are increasing at an increasing rate.
+     caption = "Positive values mean that confirmed cases are increasing at an increasing rate.
-     Negative values mean that active cases are increasing at a decreasing rate.")
+     Negative values mean that confirmed cases are increasing at a decreasing rate.")
 ```

-    ## Warning: Removed 49 rows containing missing values (geom_path).
+    ## Warning: Removed 54 rows containing missing values (geom_path).

 ![](readme_files/figure-gfm/chart-4.png)<!-- -->